 - Cabins are built to provide a “camping out” experience within the comfort of four walls.

-- Camper cabin display model open daily during the fair from 9 a.m. to 9 p.m.
-Located in DNR Park, near southwest corner of DNR building.
+- Camper cabin display is open daily during the fair from 9 a.m. to 9 p.m.
+Staff available at the cabin to answer questions when the building is open.

 DNR forestry display

 - Three interactive exhibit areas opened in 2017.